Local SEO

 Most blogs hear the idea of keywords and think more is better.
 Like everything else, moderation is best.
 Google has slammed a lot of blogs who just stuff keywords into everything they write.

-Back in the early years of search engines, a business could easily manipulate page ranking on Google’s SERP with keyword stuffing.
+In the early years of search engines, a business could easily manipulate page ranking on Google’s SERP with keyword stuffing.
 Keyword stuffing is now considered a black hat tactic.
 If you run into trouble, check your competitors keywords for tips.

 5. Reach Out to Local Publications to Write About You